Queen Elizabeth History

-Following the Cunard line merger with White Star Line in 1934, the British Government provided funds for Cunard-White Star to create a running mate for the yet to be launched Queen Mary.
+Following Cunard’s merger with White Star Line in 1934, the British Government provided funds for Cunard-White Star to create a running mate for the Queen Mary.

 Designated as Hull 552, the new ship was laid down at the John Brown shipyard in Clydebank.
 She was launched by HM.
-Queen Elizabeth (later the Queen Mother) on 27 September 1938 – it had been hoped that HM.
-King George V would christen the new liner, however the worsening political climate across Europe meant the King was unable to travel to Scotland for the launch.
+Queen Elizabeth (later the Queen Mother) on 27 September 1938.
+It had been hoped that HM.
+King George V would attend the launch of the new liner, however the worsening political climate across Europe meant the King was unable to travel to Scotland for the launch.

-With the new ship.
-Cunard was looking forward to inaugurating the world’s first two-ship transatlantic express service.
+With the new ship, Cunard-White Star were planning to inaugurating the world’s first two-ship weekly transatlantic express service.
 However, these plans were abruptly put on hold following the outbreak of World War II, and Queen Elizabeth remained idle in Clydebank.

-Following the outbreak of World War II, the future of Queen Elizabeth became a major concern for Cunard.
+Following the outbreak of World War II, the future of Queen Elizabeth became a major concern for Cunard-White Star.
 It was not safe to keep the ship in Scotland, and it was well known that she was a tempting target for the Luftwaffe.

 Queen Elizabeth was painted in military grey before departing Clydebank for what was expected to be a short journey to Southampton.
 However, once in open sea the ship’s course was altered – Queen Elizabeth’s maiden voyage was to New York!
 Thus, the untested and untried ship – then the world’s largest ocean liner – made a secret dash across the Atlantic.